ashutosh-dave/15-weeks-of-webdev/README.md

 good luck to me! let's see how far i can go.

 ### technologies, libraries, or frameworks, i learned or worked with, during these 100 days.
+- first week i am going to spend some time working with php, mySQL, and javascript. i have never built any projects using php, so i am using php for a full-stack project.

 ### projects built
+- Marketplace